 Question: But what if I said no?

-Answer: Then you would need to do those things or a form of more formal exercise on a daily basis.
+Answer: Then you would need to do those things or more formal exercise on a daily basis.

-Answer: Yes, specific training does have it’s place and importance, but most things can be covered by bodyweight movement.
-For other things, you could train once or twice a week with specific resistance and be fine.
+Answer: Yes, specific training is important and does have it’s place, but what most people need can be achieved with bodyweight movements.
+For other things, you can train once or twice a week with specific resistance and be fine.

 Question: What would that look like?

-Answer: Full body lifting/resistance program.
-For someone who has little training experience — Step up, Deadlift, Back Row, Neutral Shoulder Press, Neutral Chest Press.
-2-3 sets by 8-10 reps.
+Answer: A full body lifting/resistance program.
+For someone who has little training experience, do step ups, deadlifts, back rows, neutral shoulder presses, neutral chest presses.
+2-3 sets of 8-10 reps.
 Keep progressing in each workout.
 The weight pressure of an external load is key here.
 Congratulations, it’s a workout.
-Protects your bones and you can do it once a week if the rest of the time you are doing mobility work, bodyweight training, etc.
+It will protect your bones, and you can do it once a week if the rest of the time you are doing mobility work, bodyweight training, etc.

-Answer: No. You could do 1 full body, 2 bodyweight and call it a week.
-But, I would encourage walking daily and mobility/stretching often, especially if you are involved in repetitive movements or stillness/seating for extended periods of time.
-This doesn’t have to be formal, it can be throughout the day.
+Answer: No. You can do 1 full body and 2 bodyweight training sessions and call it a week.
+But I would encourage daily walking and regular mobility/stretching, especially if you are involved in repetitive movements or are still/seated for extended periods of time.
+It doesn’t have to be formal; you can do it throughout the day.

-Question: Are you saying that is it?
+Question: Are you saying that’s it?
 No crazy cardio?
 No HIIT?
 No metabolic training?
 No 5-6x a week plus cardio, plus warm up…

-Answer: I’m in favor of adding a little cardio at the end of your training sessions.
-And, unless you have specific rehab issues (which you should be seeing a PT for) then you should be fine, healthy, get decent burn, and can go about living life.
+Answer: I am in favor of adding a little cardio at the end of your training sessions.
+And unless you have specific rehab issues (and need to see a PT), you should be fine, healthy, get decent burn, and go about living life.

-So, what does a general healthy exercise set-up look like?
+So, what does a generally healthy exercise set-up look like?

-- Get at least 60-minutes of activity in everyday beyond that of 1.5 calories per minute.
+- Get at least 60 minutes of activity everyday at a rate higher than 1.5 calories per minute.

-- Get in a formal resistance exercise program 3 times a week.
-Make sure at least one of those training sessions has heavy external weight load.
+- Do a formal resistance exercise program 3 times a week.
+Make sure to use a heavy external weight load in at least one of those training sessions.

-- Make time during your exercise sessions for a 15-20 mins cardiovascular session.
-You can also do this at separate times if so desire.
+- Make time during your training for a 15-20 minute cardiovascular session.
+You can also do this at a separate time if preferred.

-That is it.
-You can keep it to 3 days of specific and formal training a week for health.
-Anything else is a bonus for athletics, specific to help aid weight loss, rehab, etc. The above is bare bones and I think everyone should be taking part in.
+That’s it.
+You can keep it to 3 days of specific and formal training each week for general health.
+Anything else is a bonus for athletics, specifically to help aid weight loss, rehab, etc. The above is bare bones and everyone should be doing that at minimum.

 A Lighter Car Just Drives Better

-Bonus Question: Why would me being over 30% body fat as a female or 25% body fat as a male cause me problems if I was doing these things?
+Bonus Question: Why would being over 30% body fat as a female or 25% body fat as a male cause problems if I was doing these things?

 Answer: It may not, but the more body fat you carry, the more weight you carry.
-This means when you walk, move, exercise, etc it put extra strain and impact.
-It can affect body balance, alignment, and how you respond to physical activity.
+This means when you walk, move, exercise, etc. it puts extra strain on your body.
+It can affect your balance, alignment, and how you respond to physical activity.
 It can lead to unnecessary compensations.
-There are more reasons for being leaner than vanity.
+There are more reasons to be lean than vanity.
 Efficiency is a beautiful thing in the human body.
 That, above all, should be celebrated.

 Here is a quick lesson about cars.
-The lighter they are, the faster they drive.
-When you become an enthusiast of cars for the purpose of racing, touring, or pretending you are on Top Gear, you will learn that decreasing the weight of the vehicle allows for better speed.
-It isn’t the only factor of course.
-A car with high horsepower, but poor suspension means it will go great in a straight line, but can’t hold a corner to save its life.
+The lighter they are, the faster they go.
+If you are a car enthusiast for the purpose of racing or touring, or if you are just pretending you are on Top Gear, you know that decreasing the weight of a vehicle allows for better speed.
+It isn’t the only factor, of course; a car with a lot of horsepower but poor suspension means it will drive great in a straight line but can’t hold a corner to save its life.

-Before I go off on a rant where I am not technically an expert, let me get to my point.
-My point is, light equals efficiency in movement and energy relay.
-Since our bodies and life is nothing but energy relay, light equals better.
+Before I start my rant on a subject in which I’m not technically an expert, let me get to my point which is light equals efficiency in movement and energy relay.
+Since our bodies and lives are nothing but energy relay, light equals better.
 Understand by light, I mean a healthy level of light.
 I don’t mean anorexics have more fun or that a stripped car is the way to go.
 Curves are good, in bodies and on cars.

 That sums up my view, my simplistic view, on what defines healthy.
-I don’t think this is a case for a lot of studies and arguments.
-It shouldn’t be.
-This is a pretty cut and dry issues if you ask me.
-Since you did, that is my opinion.
+I don’t think this is a topic for a lot of study or argument.
+It shouldn’t be anyway.
+It’s a pretty cut and dry issue if you ask me.
+And since you did, that’s my opinion.